 - What are the risks associated with Imbruvica?

-The most common side effects with Imbruvica (which may affect more than 1 in 5 people) are diarrhoea, musculoskeletal pain (pain in muscles and bones), upper respiratory tract infections (colds), bruising, rash, nausea (feeling sick), pyrexia (fever), neutropenia (low levels of neutrophils, a type of white blood cell), and anaemia (low red blood cell counts).
-The most serious side effects are anaemia, neutropenia, pneumonia (lung infection) and thrombocytopenia (low blood platelet counts).
+The most common side effects with Imbruvica (which may affect more than 1 in 5 people) are diarrhoea, musculoskeletal pain (pain in muscles and bones), upper respiratory tract infections (such as colds), haemorrhage (bleeding), bruising, rash and nausea (feeling sick).
+The most serious side effects are anaemia (low red blood cell counts), neutropenia (low levels of neutrophils, a type of white blood cell), pneumonia (lung infection) and thrombocytopenia (low blood platelet counts).
 For the full list of all side effects reported with Imbruvica, see the package leaflet.

 St. John’s wort (a herbal remedy used for depression and anxiety) must not be used in patients treated with Imbruvica.
 For the full list of restrictions, see the package leaflet.